Dunateo/dunateo.github.io/content/about.md

 ### Welcome to my blog !

-I'm a Computer Science engineer specializing in security.
+I'm a Computer Science engineer working in security.

 Through this blog, I share my insights and experiences as I learn.